UCD VIA Awards

 Nominations will be scored against the criteria outlined below as evidenced in the applications submitted by the nominator.

-- The scoring process will remain confidential and the Chair of the Employee Engagement Network will also act as the chair of the sub-committee scoring the applications
+- The scoring process will remain confidential and the Chair of the adjudication committee will also act as the chair of the sub-committee scoring the applications

 - All decisions of the sub-group are final and not open to appeal

 - The following evaluation criteria will be used: